Frequently Asked Questions - Enforcement

-Question: What is the function of OREA's Enforcement Unit?
+Question: What is the function of BREA's Enforcement Unit?

-Answer: OREA investigates the background of applicants and licensees with convictions for criminal violations of law or who have engaged in other conduct that calls into question their fitness for licensure.
-OREA also investigates complaints of unlawful or unethical activities filed against licensed appraisers, educational course providers and persons acting in a capacity that requires a license.
+Answer: BREA investigates the background of applicants and licensees with convictions for criminal violations of law or who have engaged in other conduct that calls into question their fitness for licensure.
+BREA also investigates complaints of unlawful or unethical activities filed against licensed appraisers, educational course providers and persons acting in a capacity that requires a license.

 Question: When do I file a complaint?

 Answer: A complaint may be filed any time you have a legitimate complaint against a licensed appraiser.
 Complaints should be filed as soon as possible after the event.

 Answer: You may obtain a complaint form by visiting the Forms page on this website, or by contacting BREA at the numbers listed below.
 Then simply complete the form and send it, along with all relevant documents, to BREA, Enforcement Unit, 1102 Q St., Suite 4100, Sacramento, CA 95811.